RelationalAI/RustyObjectStore.jl/README.md

 #### Threading Model

 Rust object_store uses the [tokio](https://docs.rs/tokio) async runtime.
 By default tokio sets up a worker thread pool with a number of threads equal to the number of cores.
+This is configurable using the StaticConfig n\_threads option described above.

 The unit of scheduling for tokio is a task, and tasks are created by spawn calls.
 Tasks must be non-blocking and use async/await for I/O operations, which also serve as yield points for the cooperative concurrency between tasks.
 There is work stealing of tasks among the worker thread pools.

 In object_store_ffi we use buffer_unordered to create a task for each request from Julia (up to a configurable concurrency limit) and allow them to be processed in any order.
+The concurrency limit is configurable using the StaticConfig concurrency\_limit option described above.

 Julia will call into object_store_ffi providing a libuv condition variable and then wait on that variable.
 In the Rust code, the request from Julia is passed into a queue that is processed by a Rust spawned task.
 Once the request to cloud storage is complete,